the-artinet-project/router/README.md

 # @artinet/router

-A TypeScript library for routing messages to AI agents and managing tool interactions.
+A tool for routing messages between A2A enabled AI agents and marshalling MCP tool servers.

 ## Features

 - **Agent Management**: Route messages between multiple AI agents
 - **Tool Integration**: MCP tool integration with concurrent execution
 - **Session Management**: Persistent sessions with message history
-- **Type Safety**: Full TypeScript support
-- **Coming Soon**: Creating your own custom router using the IRouter interface
+- **Coming Soon**: A guide to create your own custom router using the IRouter interface

 ## Installation